gaveter/Project_cs/README.md

 # Project_cs
 Foundation of computer science project

-This repo contains two files:
+This repository contains two files:
 1) .txt with all tasks to compute
 2) .ipnyb with Python code